lauren-lizzy-levine/coptic_char_generator/README.md

 ### Masking
 #### Mask Type (required)
-Masking can be random (characters by percentage) or smart (based on details around the text).
+Masking can be random (per character, by masking percentage) or smart (sections of masking, based on distribution of the text).

 Add `-m <random, smart>` or `--masking <random, smart>` to the command.